-Despite our August 2004 award of an authorization to sell to the federal government under a new General Services Administration ("GSA") schedule, our sales to that organization may not regain prior years' sales levels, which would negatively impact our business.
+Despite our August 2004 award of an authorization to sell to the federal government under a new GSA schedule, our sales to that organization may not regain prior years' sales levels, which would negatively impact our business.

 In November 2003, we were advised that the GSA canceled its contract with our subsidiary, GovConnection, following a review of its contract management system and procedures and the possibility of the sale of unqualified items or underpayment of required fees.
-The matter has been referred to the Department of Justice for review, and we are cooperating in that review.
+The matter was referred to the DOJ for review, and we cooperated in that review and reached a tentative settlement.
 While we were awarded authorization in August 2004 to resume selling to the federal government under a new GSA schedule, we experienced significant declines in our federal government sales from 2003 levels.
 Accordingly, our revenues may continue to be adversely impacted as we attempt to regain this business.